 Industrial Production in Bosnia and Herzegovina averaged 2 percent from 2007 until 2021, reaching an all time high of 30.80 percent in December of 2008 and a record low of -18.80 percent in December of 2009.
 This page provides - Bosnia and Herzegovina Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Bosnia and Herzegovina Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on July of 2021.

-Industrial Production in Bosnia and Herzegovina is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Bosnia and Herzegovina to stand at 2.50 in 12 months time.
-In the long-term, the Bosnia and Herzegovina Industrial Production is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Industrial Production in Bosnia and Herzegovina is expected to be 7.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Bosnia and Herzegovina Industrial Production is projected to trend around 1.80 percent in 2022 and 2.70 percent in 2023, according to our econometric models.